We may receive compensation when you click on links to products from our partners.

-Managers who learn how to coach their team members encourage communication, creativity and innovation.
+Managers who learn how to coach their team members encourage communication, creativity, and innovation.
 When a department leads sales, cuts costs or comes up with a novel solution to a long-standing problem, everyone benefits.
-And the managers who cultivated this culture will be recognised for the effort.
+And the managers who cultivated this culture will be recognized for the effort.
 This opens up the door to advancement.

 Providing business coaching training to other team members yields a number of benefits.
 When mentors have completed business coaching, they’ll be better able to onboard new staff.
 The new hires become effective more quickly, and they’re less likely to quit out of frustration.
 This improves retention and lowers hiring costs.